AdaCore/learn/labs/intro-to-ada/chapters/standard_library.rst

 ----------------

-This exercise is based on the *Simple todo list* exercise from the :doc:`more_about_types`.
+This exercise is based on the *Simple todo list* exercise from the :doc:`./more_about_types`.
 Your goal is to rewrite that exercise using vectors instead of arrays.
 Please refer to the original exercise for details.
 You may reuse the code you've implemented as a starting point.